-With three young children my days are always entertaining and varied but usually involve Lego, baking (I promise myself I will start my ‘diet’ each Monday) kinetic sand, arts and crafts, singing Disney tunes and playing ‘mummies and daddies’.
+With five young children my days are always entertaining and varied but usually involve Lego, baking (I promise myself I will start my ‘diet’ each Monday) kinetic sand, arts and crafts, singing Disney tunes and playing ‘mummies and daddies’.
 Add to this a dog that constantly wants to play and cuddle with the cats and the three cats which actually very strongly dislike this very playful dog, my home may often be mistaken for a noisy, madhouse albeit one filled with lots of love and laughter.
 I live very close to my family in Wimbledon and I am lucky in that they too are always more than willing to come and join in the playful mayhem at a moment’s notice.

-Although my three little monkeys keep me entertained, when I have time to myself I love to simply be with my family and friends, watching a film, sharing a takeaway, going out to dinner or simply going for a long walk with the dogs on Wimbledon Common or in Richmond Park or locking myself away with a good book or interesting research paper and a mug of ridiculously fattening hot chocolate with whipped cream and marshmallows and one of my home-baked cupcakes (or 2 or 3).
+Although my five little monkeys keep me entertained, when I have time to myself I love to simply be with my family and friends, watching a film, sharing a takeaway, going out to dinner or simply going for a long walk with the dogs on Wimbledon Common or in Richmond Park or locking myself away with a good book or interesting research paper and a mug of ridiculously fattening hot chocolate with whipped cream and marshmallows and one of my home-baked cupcakes (or 2 or 3).
 My life may not be wild and filled with daring adventures (though I miss going travelling at a whimsy a lot and hope to get back to diving, having dived a number of spectacular dive sites around the world) but it makes me happy and I feel so lucky to be able to spend every day watching my children grow and develop and the love to and from my family has made me who I am today and I am able to appreciate simple treats like a mug of hot(!) tea and five minutes of rare silence or occasionally getting to go to the bathroom alone, not followed by one, two or three children.

 I am constantly on the look-out for courses and workshops to attend.
 I have attended a number of various ones such as rebozo, Thai yoga pregnancy massage, breastfeeding and hypnotherapy courses as well as regular courses to keep my First Aid certificate up to date.
 I enjoy reading research papers (such as why hypnotherapy works, the brains affect on the sympathetic system) and books related to pregnancy, birth and the postnatal period (the fourth trimester).
 I am always trying to broaden my knowledge and find further inspiration and ideas that I can share with you and the more I learn about it all the more I want to keep learning about it.
 Just as every baby is different so is every birth, parent and family.